Contact The

 finaid@cleary.edu | Fax: (517) 338-5041

 The FAFSA Simplification Act represents a major overhaul of the processes and systems used to award federal student aid.
-Starting with the 2024–2025 award year, the FAFSA will be revamped and many policies and procedures for schools that participate in federal financial aid programs will change.
+Starting with the 2024–2025 award year, the FAFSA has been revamped and many policies and procedures for schools that participate in federal financial aid programs had changed.
 At Cleary University, the 2024-2025 FAFSA covers fall 2024, spring 2025, and summer 2025.

 Simplification: